Big in the City ZF Advanced Urban Vehicle

 The cloud-based driver assistance function ZF PreVision Cloud Assist provides maximum range and driving safety in the Advanced Urban Vehicle.

-Unlike purely GPS-based systems, ZF's concept study not only takes into account geometry data and information on the permissible top speed, but also stores data in the cloud on the vehicle position, currently driven speed, and lateral and longitudinal acceleration for every journey.
+Unlike purely GPS-based systems, ZF's concept study not only takes into account geometry data and information on the permissible top speed, but also stores data in the cloud on the vehicle position.
+This for instance, pertains to currently driven speed, and lateral and longitudinal acceleration for every journey.

 If the driver follows the same route again, the system calculates the optimum speed for an approaching corner on the basis of these empirical data.
 The assistance function then throttles back the torque early on before entering the corner, to the point where the corner can be negotiated without any mechanical braking.
 All of which not only protects the vehicle's battery and braking system, but also provides greater safety particularly on blind corners.